Pennyw0rth/NetExec-Wiki/smb-protocol/scan-for-vulnerabilities.md

 `nxc smb <ip> -u '' -p '' -M coerce_plus -o METHOD=PetitPotam`

 {% hint style="success" %}
 Instead of the 'METHOD' option you can use 'M'.
-Also the short name 'L' instead of the 'LISTENER' argument.\n This also applies to the names of vulnerabilities in the method.\n -M=p // Invalid, as both petitpotam and printerbug start with ‘p’ so modules gives error\n -M=pr // Matches printerbug\n
+Also the short name 'L' instead of the 'LISTENER' argument.

+This also applies to the names of vulnerabilities in the method.

+-M=p // Invalid, as both petitpotam and printerbug start with ‘p’ so modules gives error

+-M=pr // Matches printerbug

--M=pe // Matches petitpotam\n
+-M=pe // Matches petitpotam

--M=dfs // Matches dfscoerce\n
+-M=dfs // Matches dfscoerce

 {% endhint %}

 Check out what other modules are available via `nxc <protocol> -L`